National Blue Ribbon Commission for Onsite Non-potable Water Systems

 Over two years, the commission will undertake the following activities to achieve its project goals:

 - Serve as a forum for collaboration and knowledge exchange.
 As the field of onsite non-potable water systems is evolving, the commission is committed to staying abreast of new science and new approaches.
 We are inclusive of input from interested stakeholders as we learn together and share policy approaches, best management practices, and standards for onsite non-potable systems.

-- Identify new business models for water utilities.
-The adoption of onsite non-potable water systems presents new business opportunities for water utilities and the private sector.
-We will explore and summarize emerging business models for water utilities in the design, development, integration, and operation of onsite non-potable water systems.
+- Identify models for water utilities.
+The adoption of onsite non-potable water systems presents new opportunities for water utilities and the private sector.
+We will explore and summarize the business case for water utilities in the design, development, integration, and operation of onsite non-potable water systems.

 - Craft model state guidance and policy framework for distributed non-potable water programs.
 To foster a policy and regulatory environment that supports local implementation of onsite non-potable water programs, the commission will develop model state guidance and policies (e.g., water quality criteria, monitoring and reporting requirements, and operational and permitting strategies) based on risk-based science and research that protects public health and honors local context.

 - Identify additional research needs in the field.
 The commission will identify and develop a research agenda to further advance the field of onsite non-potable water systems.